 Would you like to make money with affiliate marketing but don’t have a website?
-Well, keep reading; we have ways you can make money with affiliate marketing; no blog or website is needed.
+Well, keep reading!
+We have easy ways you can make money with affiliate marketing; no blog or website is needed.

 There are a lot of ways to make money online.
 You can start a blog, open an Etsy shop, participate in Amazon FBA, or even create and sell information products like eBooks or courses.
 Or, you can sell services as a freelancer or use popular sites to earn extra money each month as a usability tester, search engine evaluator, or survey taker.
 When you think about it, there are many ways to make an online income each month.

-But, perhaps one of the most popular and sought-after ways of earning an online income is affiliate marketing.
+But, perhaps one of the most popular and sought-after ways of earning an online income is through an affiliate marketing business.

 What Is Affiliate Marketing, Exactly?

 Affiliate marketing gives you a chance to make money by promoting other people’s products and services.
-When you refer a person to a site, you may get a commission if they purchase something or perform an action, like sign up for a trial or click on a link.
+When you refer a person to a site, you may get a commission if they purchase something or perform an action, like signing up for a trial or clicking on a link.